Minerfly: Manned Aircraft

 There are a wide variety of uses and missions that are planned for the aircraft as well as ways it can assist Unmanned Aerial Systems (UAS):

-Beyond Visual Line of Sight (BVLS) Operations: Currently unmanned flight as regulated by the Federal Aviation Administration (FAA) is to be accomplished within sight of the drone pilot.
-One of our aims is to utilize manned and unmanned flight together to allow for advanced unmanned missions to extend on missions far further than currently available.
-One of the applications of this is to provide a relay platform between UAS and ground stations.
+Beyond Visual Line of Sight (BVLS) Operations: Due to current Federal Aviation Administration (FAA) regulations, all UAS flight must take place within sight of the drone pilot.
+One of our aims is to use manned and unmanned flight together to allow for advanced UAS missions to extend on longer distance missions than what a ground-bound pilot can manage.
+One of the applications of longer range missions is to provide a relay platform between UAS and ground stations.

 Assist disaster and emergency response teams: Whether there is an earthquake, a major accident on the interstate, or a forest fire, emergency response teams need information about the situation quickly.
-These are some visionary applications of our flight division.
-Imagine being able to fly a drone above dangerous parts of a forest fire to retrieve data that help firefighters save lives.
+Helping communicate information to disaster and emergency response teams is a potential application of our flight division.
+Combining aircraft flight with UAS flight could lead to being able to fly a drone above dangerous parts of a forest fire to retrieve data that could help firefighters save lives.

 About the aircraft